wdporter/i-am-that-ebook/src/84-your-goal-is-your-guru/readme.md

 <p><b>M:</b> What ambitions!
 How can a person limited in time and space, a mere body–mind, a gasp of pain between birth and death, be happy?
 The very conditions of its arising make happiness impossible.
-Peace, power, happiness — these are never personal states; nobody can say ‘my peace’, ‘my power’ — because ‘mine’ implies exclusivity, which is fragile and insecure.</p>
+Peace, power, happiness — these are never personal states; nobody can say ‘my peace’, ‘my power’ — because “mine” implies exclusivity, which is fragile and insecure.</p>

 <p><b>Q:</b> I know only my conditioned existence; there is nothing else.</p>